ganijon/cryptography/README.md

   - kernel exploits

 ## Terminology
+ Deterministic:
- - Deterministic: a system/process that produces same/predictable output for given/variable initial state
+ > system/process that produces same/predictable output for given/variable initial state

+ Probabilistic:
- - Probabilistic: s system/process that produces non-deterministic output when initial state is known
+ > system/process that produces non-deterministic output when initial state is known

+ Entropy:
- - Entropy: a measure of disorder (randomness)
+ > measure of disorder (randomness)

+ Random Number:
- - Random Number: a number, where sequence of such #s are uniform and independent
+ > number, where sequence of such #s are uniform and independent

- - True Random Number: a random number generated from non-deterministic source
+ True Random Number:
+ > random number generated from non-deterministic source

+ True RNG:
- - True RNG: a hardware RNG that produces True random number
+ > hardware RNG that produces True random number

+ Hardware-RNG:
- - Hardware RNG: a device that generates random numbers from physical processes, that are unpredictable high entropy sources, and extracts statistically uniformly distributed random numbers.
+ > device that generates random numbers from physical processes, that are unpredictable high entropy sources, and extracts statistically uniformly distributed random numbers.

+ Pseudorandom number:
- - Pseudorandom number: a number whose properties closely aproximate the properties of true random numbers
+ > number whose properties closely aproximate the properties of true random numbers

+ Cryptographic pseudo-RNG:
- - Cryptographically Secure Pseudo RNG: a Pseudo-RNG using seed source of high entropy, that produce unpredictable pseudorandom numbers,
+ > Pseudo-RNG using seed source of high entropy, that produce unpredictable pseudorandom numbers

+ Seed:
- - Seed: a number/vector used to initialize Pseudo RNG
+ > number/vector used to initialize pseudo-RNG

 ## Algorithms: